TeyXueCong/Bike-Sharing-Analysis/README.md

 # Bike-Sharing-Analysis

--	Performed data cleaning on dataset
+●	Performed data preprocessing to enhance data quality and identify outliers for effective analysis

-- Performed univariate and multivariate analysis on your dataset
+●	Developed univariate and multivariate visualizations to uncover rental trends and external influences

--	Identified the core findings and insights that help answer business/research questions
+●	Designed cohesive dashboards that deliver actionable recommendations for optimizing operations